The Virginia Prize for Fiction

 Aurora Metro launched its biennial prize to find new women fiction writers writing in English from around the world in 2009.

-The 5th Virginia Prize for Fiction (2017) opening soon for submissions
+The 5th Virginia Prize for Fiction (2017) now open for submissions

 The prize is open to any woman (over 18) around the world, writing in English.